augusten/website-challenge/README.md

 # website-challenge
-The repository includes a website to sell ambiguous things
+This is a collaborative repository for a website shop.
+It was created during an intense 12-week Javascript course with the New York Code + Design Academy on week 3.